-Heterolepadella heterostyla (Murray, 1913)
+Heterolepadella heterostyla Murray, 1913

 Most likely ID: n.a.

-Synonym: Lepadella heterostyla, Metopidia heterostyla
+Synonyms: Lepadella heterostyla, Metopidia heterostyla

 Phylogenetic tree: Heterolepadella heterostyla